Home » Symptoms » Dog Symptoms A-Z » GI Tract Bleeding

 Even with less severe symptoms, it is advisable to have the dog examined by a veterinarian to determine the exact cause of the Bleeding and initiate appropriate treatment.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 As a pet owner, you can take some measures to alleviate your dog’s discomfort while waiting for veterinary treatment.
-It is important to keep the dog calm and provide access to fresh water to avoid dehydrationDehydration occurs when the body loses more fluid than it takes in.
+It is important to keep the dog calm and provide access to fresh water to prevent dehydrationDehydration occurs when the body loses more fluid than it takes in.
 This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse..
 Avoid giving the dog food until a veterinarian approves, as this could worsen the condition.

 Outlook on current research